-We are excited for you to join us in the Institute for Neuroscience (INS) graduate program at The University of Texas at Austin.
-You are now part of an outstanding neuroscience program at a world-class university in one of the best cities in America.
+We are excited for you to join us in the Interdisciplinary Neuroscience Program (INP) at The University of Texas at Austin.
+You are now part of an outstanding graduate neuroscience program at a world-class university in one of the best cities in America.
 We hope that you enjoy your time here and go on to do great things.
 As the UT motto says, What Starts Here, Changes the World.
 Hook 'em horns!

 This handbook has been designed as a supplement to the Graduate Catalog and is meant to answer questions you may have during your studies.
-Please consult official UT webpages for more detailed information or contact the INS Graduate Coordinator and/or Graduate Advisors for further assistance.
+Please consult official UT webpages for more detailed information or contact the INP Graduate Coordinator and/or Graduate Advisors for further assistance.